gdjohnson/TK19/concepts/intentionality.md

 Jeffrey Gray views intentionality as the organizing principle of the contents of consciousness; it is the logic behind the "binding problem" whereby different modalities and sensory inputs are integrated into an understood subject (e.g. a banana's color, feeling, taste, cultural reputation).

-Alfred Schutz sees intentionality, or "project," as the guiding principle behind interpretation, sociology, and meaning-making: see [[verstehen]].
+Alfred Schütz sees intentionality, or "project," as the guiding principle behind interpretation, sociology, and meaning-making: see [[verstehen]].

 # New Criticism